 (f) Ethanol content.

 5.1.3.1.2.
-The canister shall be purged with 25 ±5 litres per minute with emission laboratory air until 300 bed volume exchanges are reached.
+The canister shall be purged between 5 and 60 minutes after loading with 25 ±5 litres per minute of emission laboratory air until 300 bed volume exchanges are reached.

-The canister shall be purged between 5 and 60 minutes after loading.

 5.1.3.1.3.
-The procedures set out in paragraphs 5.1.3.1.1. and 5.1.3.1.2. of this annex shall be repeated 50 times, followed by a measurement of the Butane Working Capacity (BWC) in 5 butane cycles, as described in paragraph 5.1.3.1.4. of this annex.
-The fuel vapour ageing will continue until 300 cycles are reached.
-A measurement of the BWC in 5 butane cycles, as set out in paragraph 5.1.3.1.4. of this annex, shall be made after the 300 cycles.
-5.1.3.1.4.
-After 50 and 300 fuel ageing cycles, BWC shall be measured.
-This consists of loading the canister according to paragraph 5.1.6.3. of Annex 7 to Regulation No. 83-07 until breakthrough.
-The BWC shall be recorded.

-The canister shall be subsequently purged according the paragraph 5.1.3.1.2. of this annex.

-The operation of butane loading shall be repeated 5 times.
-The BWC shall be recorded after each butane loading step.
-The BWC50 and BWC300 shall be calculated as the average of the 5 BWCs and recorded.
+The procedures set out in paragraphs 5.1.3.1.1. and 5.1.3.1.2. of this annex shall be repeated 300 times after which the canister shall be considered to be stabilised.5.1.3.1.4.
+The procedure to measure the butane working capacity (BWC) with respect to the evaporative emission family in paragraph 5.5. of this UN GTR shall consist of the following.
+The stabilised canister shall be loaded to breakthrough and subsequently purged a minimum of 5 times.
+Loading shall be performed with a mixture composed of 50 per cent butane and 50 per cent nitrogen by volume at a rate of 40 grams butane per hour.
+Purging shall be performed according to paragraph 5.1.3.1.2. of this annex.
+The BWC shall be recorded after each loading.
+The BWC300 shall be calculated as the average of the last 5 BWCs.

-In total, the canister shall be aged with 300 fuel ageing cycles + 10 butane cycles and shall be considered to be stabilised.5.1.3.2.
+5.1.3.2.
 If an aged canister is provided by a supplier, the manufacturer shall inform the responsible authority in advance of the ageing process to enable witnessing any part of the ageing in the supplier’s facilities.

 5.1.3.3.
 The manufacturer shall provide the responsible authority a test report including at least the following elements: